Australian rules football in Australia

-Australian rules football (referred to simply as "football" in all states except New South Wales and Queensland) is the most watched and attended sport and the second most participated code of football in Australia.
+In Australia, Australian rules football is the most popular spectator sport and the second most participated code of football.
 Since originating in Victoria in 1858 and spreading elsewhere from 1866, it has been played continuously in every Australian state since 1903 plus the two major territories since 1916.
+In most states it is referred to simply as football or footy however in New South Wales and Queensland it is promoted under the acronym AFL by the local development bodies.

-The sport is played by more than half a million Australians, players participate at an organised level in various forms from Auskick (age 5) through to school-based, underage (up to age 19), open age, to Masters (35+) competition.
-It is the second most participated code of football in Australia overall after soccer.
-The season runs in most states and territories during the cooler seasons in Australian (from March to September) avoiding clashes with cricket, with the exception being the northern part of the Northern Territory where the season runs during the wet season (October to March).
-The highest participation rates (players per capita) can be found in the Northern Territory (5%), South Australia (4.8%), Victoria (4.3%), Western Australia (4.2%) and Tasmania (3.3%).
+The sport is played by more than half a million Australians.
+Players participate at an organised level in various forms from Auskick (age 5) through to school-based, underage (up to age 19), open age, to Masters (35+) competition.
+The season runs in most states and territories during the cooler seasons in Australia (from March to September), avoiding clashes with cricket, with the exception being the northern part of the Northern Territory where the season runs during the wet season (October to March).
+The highest participation rates (players per capita) can be found in the Northern Territory (5%), South Australia (4.8%), Victoria (4.3%), Western Australia (4.2%), Tasmania (3.3%) and the Australian Capital Territory (2.4%).
 Unlike other football codes which are strongest in urban areas, Australian rules football has the highest participation in regional and remote areas.
-Nationally this rate is 5.7% almost double that of any other code.
-It is also fast growing in Queensland and New South Wales, though with participation rates of 1.3% and 1.1% respectively lags behind soccer and rugby league in overall interest.
+Nationally this rate is 5.7%, almost double that of any other code.
+It is also fast growing in New South Wales and in Queensland, though with participation rates there of 1.2% it is considered a minor sport, lagging behind soccer and rugby league in overall interest.
 These two states represent more than half of the Australian population and this dichotomy of football culture is referred to as the Barassi Line.
-South Australia is the only state or territory where it is the most participated code of football.